fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Muslims also revere Gabriel for a number of events predating what they regard as the first revelation, narrated in the Quran.
 Muslims believe that Gabriel was the angel who informed Zachariah (Zakariyyā) of John's birth, as well as Mary (Maryam) of the future nativity of Jesus; and that Gabriel was one of three angels who had earlier informed Abraham (ʾIbrāhīm) of the birth of Isaac (ʾIsḥāq).
 Gabriel also makes a famous appearance in the Hadith of Gabriel, in which he questions Muhammad on the core tenets of Islam.

-Gabriel in Islam also believed the one who deliver punishment from God to the Sodomite by leveling the entire Sodom city with a tip of his wing.[49]
+Gabriel in Islam also believed to be the one who delivers punishment from God to the Sodomite by leveling the entire Sodom city with a tip of his wing.
 According to a Hadith narrated by Abu Dharr al-Ghifari which compiled by al-Hakim al-Tirmidhi, Gabriel has an ability to regulate Feeling or Perception of human, particularly a feel of happiness or sadness.

-Accordingly, in Islam, Gabriel is believed to have helped Muhammad overcome his adversaries significantly during the Battle of Badr
+Accordingly, in Islam, Gabriel is believed to have helped Muhammad overcome his adversaries significantly during the Battle of Badr.

+Some mentions of Jibril in the Bible:
-Daniel saw Gabriel.
+* Daniel saw Gabriel.

-Ezekiel saw Gabriel.
+* Ezekiel saw Gabriel.

-Gabriel came to Zakariyah and tells him that his prayers are heard and that they his wife will give birth to John.
+* Gabriel came to Zakariyah and tells him that his prayers are heard and that they his wife will give birth to John.

 Jibril came to Maryam and told the good news that she will give birth to a child Isa.

-Jibril had special relation with the prophet Muhammad (ﷺ   ).
+Jibril had special relation with the prophet Muhammadﷺ   .
 In most cases he used to come to the prophet in a human form and give a Revelation or explain religious and worldly matters.
-Documented occasions when Jibril communicated with the prophet Muhammad:
+Documented occasions when Jibril communicated with the prophet Muhammadﷺ  :

-1. There is an authentic hadith that when the prophet Muhammad was 4-6 years old, Jibril came to him opened up his chest and cleaned his heart in Zamzam water.
+* There is an authentic hadith that when the prophet Muhammadﷺ   was 4-6 years old, Jibril came to him opened up his chest and cleaned his heart in Zamzam water.
-2. Close to the prophecy times, the prophet Muhammad starts to see a man in a dream who later turns out to be Jibril.
+* Close to the prophecy times, the prophet Muhammadﷺ   starts to see a man in a dream who later turns out to be Jibril.
-3. In the cave of the mount Hira, Jibril comes to the prophet Muhammad and says "Iqra!" ("Recite!").
-After the prophet says that he does not know what to recite, Jibril huggs him tight and transfers the first surah of the Quran. the prophet Muhammad was so overwhelmed by this experience, that he hurries back home and asks Hadija to cover him with cloth.
+* In the cave of the mount Hira, Jibril comes to the prophet Muhammadﷺ   and says "Iqra!" ("Recite!").
+After the prophetﷺ   says that he does not know what to recite, Jibril huggs him tight and transfers the first surah of the Quran.
+The prophet Muhammadﷺ   was so overwhelmed by this experience, that he hurries back home and asks Hadija to cover him with cloth.

 ### Other Angels